-IHE Non-residential Setting: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 infection within a 14-day period in a group\ with members who are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus.
+IHE Non-residential Setting: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 infection within a 14-day period in a group with members who are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus.

-\IHE groups include persons that share a common membership (e.g., Greek or other social organization, athletic teams, sports and recreation clubs, academic cohort, workplace on campus).
-Epidemiological links require the infected persons to have been present at some point in the same setting during the same time period while infectious.
+IHE groups include persons that share a common membership (e.g., Greek, or other social organization, athletic teams, sports and recreation clubs, academic cohort, workplace on campus).

-IHE Residential Setting\: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 infection within a 14-day period within the same or multiple dwellings that share a common area.
+IHE Residential Setting: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 infection within a 14-day period within the same or multiple dwellings that share a common area.

-\IHE Residential Settings include on- and off-campus residential housing facilities where groups of IHE students and/or employees congregate and/or reside (e.g., on-campus residences, on- or off-campus Greek housing).
+IHE Residential Settings include on- and off-campus residential housing facilities where groups of IHE students and/or employees congregate and/or reside (e.g., on-campus residences, on- or off-campus Greek housing).

-Appendix A: Steps for managing exposures to 1, 2, and ≥ 3 confirmed COVID-19 cases in non-residential or residential congregate settings associated with IHE non-residential or residential congregate settings associated with IHE 1) Required: IHE instructs the case to follow Home Isolation Instructions (a).
-1 Case 2) Required: IHE informs case that the DPH will contact the case directly to collect additional information and issue Health Officer Order for Isolation (a).
+Appendix A: Steps for managing exposures to 1, 2, and ≥ 3 confirmed COVID-19 cases in non-residential or residential congregate settings associated with IHE

+1) Required: IHE instructs the case to follow Home Isolation Instructions.
+2) Required: IHE informs case that the DPH will contact the case directly to collect additional information and issue Health Officer Order for Isolation.
 3) Required: IHE works with the case to identify IHE contacts with exposure.
 4) Required: IHE notifies identified contacts of exposure and instructs them to quarantine at home and test for COVID-19.
+NOTE: Vaccinated persons who have an exposure but meet specific criteria outlined in the Exposure Management Plan are not required to quarantine and test for COVID-19.
 5) Required: IHE informs contacts that DPH will contact them directly to collect additional information and issue Health Officer Order for Quarantine (b).
-6) Required: IHE submits contact information for case and IHE contacts using the COVID-19 Case and Contact Line List for the Educational Sector and sends to DPH by emailing: ACDC-Education@ph.lacounty.gov.
-7) Recommended: IHE sends general notification to inform the wider campus community of the exposure and precautions being taken to prevent spread.
+6) Required: IHE submits a report to DPH within 1 business day with information on the confirmed case and persons who were exposed to the case at the IHE within 1 business day.
+7) Recommended: IHE sends general notification to inform the relevant campus community of the exposure and precautions being taken to prevent spread.
 Templates for exposure notification and general notification are available at: COVID-19 Template Notification Letters for Education Settings .
-2 Cases 1) Required: Follow steps for 1 confirmed case.
-2) Recommended: If the 2 cases occurred within 14 days of each other, IHE determines whether the cases have epidemiological (epi) links.
-A COVID-19 Exposure Investigation Worksheet for the Education Sector tool is available to help assess for epi links.
+1) Required: Follow steps for 1 confirmed case.
+2) Recommended: If the 2 cases occurred within 14 days of each other, IHE works with DPH to determine whether the cases have epidemiological (epi) links.
 If Epi links exist: IHE implements additional infection control measures.
-3+ Cases 1) Required: If a cluster of 3 or more cases occurred within 14 days of each other, IHE report this to DPH at: ACDC-Education@ph.lacounty.gov.
-2) Recommended: Prior to notifying ACDC Team of cluster, IHE determines whether epi links exist for at least 3 cases.
-3) Required: DPH requests that the COVID-19 Case and Contact Line List for the Educational Sector be completed by IHE to determine if outbreak criteria have been met.
-If outbreak criteria are met, the DPH Outbreak Management Branch (OMB) is activated and an OMB investigator will contact the IHE to coordinate the outbreak investigation.
-4) Required: IHE provides updates to OMB investigator until outbreak is resolved. (a) Health Officer Order, cases directed to self-isolate until no fever for at least 24 hours (without the use of medicine that reduces fever) AND other symptoms have improved AND at least 10 days have passed since symptoms first appeared OR, if case has no symptoms, until 10 days have passed after their positive test was taken.
-IHE will provide isolation assistance to students/faculty if needed. (b) Health Officer Order, contacts directed to quarantine for 14 days since last exposure date to the case while infectious.
-IHE will provide quarantine assistance to students/faculty if needed.
+Required: If a cluster of 3 or more cases occurred within 14 days of each other, IHE report this immediately to DPH.
+2) Required: DPH determines if outbreak criteria have been met.
+If outbreak criteria are met, a DPH outbreak investigation is activated and a public health investigator will contact the IHE to coordinate the outbreak investigation.
+3) Required: IHE provides updates to OMB investigator until outbreak is resolved.